Crayfish as food: France

 In France, dishes with a base or garnish of crayfish (écrevisse) are frequently described as à la Nantuaise (in the style of Nantua).

 Crayfish tails and butter are also used to flavor the Nantua sauce commonly served with quenelles.
 Crayfish and fried eggs are the historically common garnish for chicken Marengo, although they are often omitted today.

 Madagascar

 An invasive species, the Marbled crayfish are eaten in Madagascar.
 This species is parthenogenic where the eggs hatch without fertilisation, meaning that they are all clones of each other.
-Human interest in consuming them may be helping them to spread 100-fold from 2007 to 2017.
+Human interest in consuming them may have helped them to spread 100-fold from 2007 to 2017.

 Mexico

 The Mexican crayfish locally named acocil was a very important nutrition source of the ancient Mexican Aztec culture.
-Other regional names for crayfish are chacales, chacalines and langostinos.
-Today, crayfish is consumed mainly boiled, similarly to crayfish dishes in other parts of the world, or prepared with typically Mexican sauces and condiments, particularly in central and southern Mexico.
-Traditional preparations include soups, tacos and "cocktails" similar to shrimp dishes.

 Nigeria

 In Nigeria, what is commonly referred to as "crayfish" are actually small dried shrimp or prawns, not true freshwater crayfish.
 These are a staple ingredient in Nigerian cuisine, usually smoked or sun-dried, and form an indispensable food item in the diet across the southern states and Nigeria as a whole.
 They are a core component of many Nigerian dishes.
 While true crayfish are not native to Nigerian waters, these dried shrimp/prawns are widely used and are a significant source of flavor and nutrients in local cooking.